-Archival and Information Studies (Heritage Studies)
+Archival and Information Studies: Archival Studies

 The Dual Master's programme Archival and Information Studies focuses on Archival Studies, treating contemporary archival theory and practice, training archivists in the science and craft of record-keeping, and providing insight into the archives of the past and future.

 The computational turn has fundamentally changed the way people and institutions produce, use, collect, share, and keep information.
 Data is the vital fuel for a growing number of applications in daily life and has become a fundamental human resource, similar to food, energy or transportation.
 The result is a fragmentation and personalisation of data-creation and data-use.

 What are the implications of these developments for information management and record-keeping?
 How can we keep relevant information accessible in time?
 How does the data driven culture transform societal values such as transparency and privacy?
 And how do we keep the archives of the past connected to the needs of the present?
 These questions are central to the Dual Master's in Archival Studies.

 Archival and Information Studies: Archival Studies at the University of Amsterdam